noopkat/sparkfun-azure-iot-adventure/README.md

 ## Modify the Code

 Okay!
 We're finally ready to code the device!
 For your convenience, we have placed in this repository an Arduino sketch file for you, from the [Connect the Dots](https://github.com/Azure/connectthedots/blob/master/Devices/DirectlyConnectedDevices/ESP8266) project.
-You should be able to find it in the `sketch` of this repository.
+You should be able to find it in the [`sketch` directory of this repository](./sketch).
 Open the `connect_the_dots.ino` file in the Arduino IDE.
 You'll see the file as well as two others open in tabs within the IDE.
 We're ready to code!

 - In the `connect_the_dots.ino` file, look for the following lines of code: